ydntkwia/configureCss/README.md

 > Lite Version

-More faster and more lighter to load
+More faster and more light to load.

 - values height and width are limited to 500px
 - values margin and padding are limited to 250px